 Year-round recreation opportunities include more than 23,000 acres of metropolitan parks districts; surrounding rivers, streams and lakes; and nearby Cuyahoga Valley National Park.

-For culture, you can't beat University Circle.
+For culture, there's University Circle.
 This neighborhood's large cluster of cultural goodies includes the Cleveland History Center, the Cleveland Museum of Natural History, and the Cleveland Museum of Art as well as the Cleveland Orchestra, which plays at the exquisite historic Severance Hall.

 Visit some of Cleveland's neighborhoods.
 The Historic Warehouse District offers dining and entertainment with a backdrop of 19th-century architecture.
 Little Italy is a charming area with places to eat, bakeries and art galleries.
 The Flats East Bank, a riverfront area once known for heavy industry, is now a mixed-use district with office, dining, entertainment and residential space along with a public park and an extensive riverfront boardwalk.